 in southwest Germany, where they suffered hardships due to constantly

-being overrun by warring European armies.
+being overrun by warring European armies and religious intolerance.
 As a young man,

 Heinrich Hiestand left Germany and emigrated to America in about 1727.

 In 1734 land was surveyed for him in Hempfield Township of Lancaster